Tuesday, 22 May 2012

 The pizza had a nice thin crust baked in a coal oven which added a smoky taste to the pizza.
 Then it was topped with a really delicious tomato sauce with basil and huge sections of fresh mozzarella cheese (which was crazy good) and then the pepperoni.

 Overall: My friends and I weren't fans of the smoky taste of the coal oven pizza crust and so we weren't blown away with the pizza as a whole.
 I thought the components were delicious individually (the sauce and fresh cheese were the highlights).
 It was also quite expensive for a pizza with one topping.
-In our opinion, we didn't think that Lombardi's was the best pizzeria we've ever tried.
+It might not have been the best pizza I've ever had, but it was still pretty good.

 Lombardi's Pizza on Urbanspoon